antonlukisha/antonlukisha/README.md

 ## 🌱 Currently Learning :

-I'm diving deep into cloud computing with AWS, mastering microservices architecture, and continuously improving my skills in asynchronous programming with Java.
+I'm upgrading my I have knowledge in the field of deep learning and continue to study disciplines at the university in the field of computer science.
 ---
 <br>